Mission of the Dietetics Program

-The mission of the DPD is to prepare students with advanced knowledge and skills that will enable graduates to become Registered Dietitian Nutritionists; to lay the foundation for lifelong learning, service, and leadership; and to be ethically responsible professionals who will lead personally and professionally fulfilling lives.
+The mission of the Didactic Program in Dietetics is to prepare graduates with entry-level knowledge and skills for careers in nutrition and dietetics; to enable graduates to be prepared for supervised practice leading to eligibility for the CDR credentialing exam to become Registered Dietitian Nutritionists; to lay the foundation for lifelong learning, service, and leadership; and to be ethically responsible professionals who will lead personally and professionally fulfilling lives.

 The following goals are based on the “2017 Core Knowledge for the RDN” (Appendix C).
 These are the criteria that programs which prepare graduates to be Registered Dietitian Nutritionists (RDN) and Dietetic Technician, Registered (DTR) must meet to be accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 To provide a challenging academic program that prepares DPD graduates for success in a dietetic internship program in order to become Registered Dietitian Nutritionists.

 - The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%

 - At least 80% of program students complete program/degree requirements within 6 years (150% of the program length).

 - 80% of program graduates will earn a verification statement